Sunday, June 28, 2015

-Steven's Point Brewery has a unique mascot: an older guy with a pointy head that would make the Coneheads jealous.
-The cap displays the image of the extraterrestrial brew maker.
+Steven’s Point Brewery has a unique mascot: an older gentleman with a distinctive pointed head that would make the Coneheads envious.
+The cap features the image of the extraterrestrial brew maker.

 180 Calories